STechQ/dist-plateau-mobile-android/README.md

     }

     private fun initQuickService() {
-        // If you want to add a certificate, you should add it like this and use setQuickCertificate
+        // If you want to add a certificate, you should add it like this and use addSslPinningConfig /*val sslPinningConfig = DefaultSslPinningConfig.Builder()
-        //val certificateBuilder = QuickCertificate.Builder.newQuickCertificate()
-        //certificateBuilder.add("host", "public_key")
+            .withSslPemFile("sslPemFile")
+            .withDomain("domain")
+            .withCertificateId("certificateId")
+            .build()*/

         SoLoader.init(androidApplication, false)